DarryanM/SEM_Group4/use-cases/use-case-2.md

 ### Goal in Context

-As the *Data Analyst* we want to *produce a report on All the countries in a Continent organised by largest population to smallest.* to allow *easy access to this population information.*
+As the *Data Analyst* I want to *produce a report on All the countries in a Continent organised by largest population to smallest.* to allow *easy access to this population information.*

 ### Scope